TOBY19k/Seal-Os-Boot-Animation-Installer/README.md

     MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 [See this for full details](https://www.gnu.org/licenses/).
+### How To Install
+1. Download Seal Os Boot Animation Installer
+2. Go into custom recovery ( TWRP,Orange Fox,SHRP )
+3. Find the downloaded zip and flash it
 ### Credits To
 - [@TOBY19k](https://forum.xda-developers.com/m/toby19k.12326709/) ( I Made this)
 - [@BlassGO](https://forum.xda-developers.com/m/blassgo.11402469/) ( For making dynamic installer )